Henry Weaver House

-The Milwaukee Building Company, founded in 1905, is famed for notable Craftsman hoes in the Los Angeles region.
-The striking house at 236 Adelaide (Millbank House) is also their work.
+The Milwaukee Building Company, founded in 1905, is famed for notable Craftsman houses in the Los Angeles region.
+The striking house at 236 Adelaide (Milbank House) is also their work.
 The firm later changes it name to Meyer and Holler, and is best known today for designing Grauman’s Chinese Theater and the Egyptian Theater in Hollywood.
 Another Craftsman home of their design in Santa Monica is located at 222 Palisades Avenue.

 Under a prominent gable, dark shingle cladding and glazed cream-colored brick enclose a deep front porch, a virtual outdoor room framed by elaborate wood porch piers.
 The glassed-in sunroom at the west is original.
 Through a natural wood front door with diamond-paned beveled and leaded glass window, one enters directly into the spacious living room with a massive arched brick fireplace as it centerpiece.
 Unique Morrish-influence arches crown a band of tall narrow windows.
 The interior features extensive use of wood as beams, cornices, and wainscot, and built-in furniture.
 The dining room is a symphony in wood, displaying particularly fine craftsmanship.